Ask most entrepreneurs the secret to their success, and before they say generational wealth, they’ll likely say “compartmentalization.”

 And if we think about reaching goals in terms of building habits — things we must start doing and then keep doing over and over to see results — there’s plenty of science that confirms setting smaller, shorter, more attainable milestones.

-By breaking down goals into manageable, three month ventures, you avoid disappointment and discouragement at not seeing progress fast enough, and the inevitably of failure when you try to do everything at once (which you probably know from experience doesn’t work).
+By breaking down goals into manageable, three month ventures, you avoid disappointment and discouragement at not seeing progress fast enough, and the inevitability of failure when you try to do everything at once (which you probably know from experience doesn’t work).

 How to Do It